 - Current school ID card.

-The SAT test will NOT accept these IDs:
+NOT accepted these IDs:

 - Expired/damaged IDs or IDs that do not match the student’s College Board photo.